very-good-science/data-ethics-club/README.md

 * [Explainable machine learning: how can you determine what a party knew or intended when a decision was made by machine-learning?](https://www.scl.org/articles/12130-explainable-machine-learning-how-can-you-determine-what-a-party-knew-or-intended-when-a-decision-was-made-by-machine-learning) - suggested by [Tom Whittaker](https://blog.burges-salmon.com/u/102g2vz/tom-whittaker)
 * [Explainable Artificial Intelligence (XAI): Concepts, taxonomies, opportunities and challenges toward responsible AI](https://www.sciencedirect.com/science/article/pii/S1566253519308103?casa_token=1cYbsG99NNAAAAAA:4FsE_4ZQI72ZSA-SbawjNiEkhY5zIDjChANdTKxJ8Qy8RiCCQ0ztFye-rdQ98MeO9RY3_8Nw) - suggested by [@NatalieThurlby](https://github.com/NatalieThurlby)

-### Key
-- [1]: A longer piece of work, we'd need to choose a chapter or section.
-- [2]: A shorter piece of work, perhaps to combine with something else

 ## Contributors ✨